NasirKhalid24/Etch-A-Sketch/README.md

 # Etch-A-Sketch project

-Built on vanilla javascript as a challeng
+Built on vanilla javascript as a challenge